rinzler100/nodejs-mongo-auth/README.md

  - [x] Test authorized endpoint
  - [x] Encrypt passwords before storing in MongoDB

+ - [ ] Add roles to users.
+ - [ ] Owner role that can assign roles to users via username and manage users.
+ - [ ] Additional frontend pages, such as a user management page.

 ## Quick Start Guide

 ### Install NodeJS